 3 Semester Units

-Based on major counseling theories, Alcohol and Chemical Substance Abuse focuses on practical treatment techniques used by professionals working in the field of substance abuse and addiction.
+Alcohol and Chemical Substance Abuse is based on major counseling theories with a focus on practical treatment techniques used by professionals working in the field of substance abuse and addiction.
 Utilizing a case study approach, the course will examine basic concepts of substance abuse, addiction counseling, and intervention from a variety of theoretical perspectives.
 Each theory is examined based on its strengths and limitations, with consideration given to multicultural and ethical issues.

 Upon successful completion of this course, students will be able to: